nathanramaldes/Python-SENAI-Project/README.md

 O projeto utiliza diversas ferramentas e conceitos do Python, incluindo:

-- Criação de funções
+- Criação de funções;
-- Loops
+- Loops;
-- Tratamento de exceções
+- Tratamento de exceções;
-- Iterações
+- Iterações;
-- Importação de funções de outras bibliotecas
+- Importação de funções de outras bibliotecas;
-- Entrada de usuários
+- Entrada de usuários;
 ---------------------------------------------------------------------------------------------------------------
 This project was developed during the Python course at SENAI Jundiaí.
 The main objective was to apply the knowledge acquired in the classes until the project's date, resulting in a Tic-Tac-Toe game where the player can face the machine, with possible outcomes of victory, defeat, or a draw.